July 28-August 3, 2018

 What do I bring to camp?

-Details about what to bring will be send closer to camp dates but generally a mix of clothing to handle temperatures in the 40s and 50s at night and 60s and 70s during the day, and expect some rain.
-See link to Fort’s prep guide for more info:
+Details about what to bring will be sent closer to camp dates but generally a mix of clothing to handle temperatures in the 40s and 50s at night and 60s and 70s during the day, and expect some rain.

 Can I bring guests with me?